 This can be done by contacting local locksmiths directly, registering with a number of employment agencies or by visiting Centrelink.
 Checking the employment section of local newspapers is also recommended.

 The next step is for the employer to contact an Australian Apprenticeship Centre (AAC) to organise the required agreements and training components.

 The TAFE sector offers the following certificate and/or diploma courses in locksmithing:

-* Specialised locksmithing training is not provided by the TAFE sector in South Australia, Tasmania, Canberra, Darwin, regional Australia or New Zealand.
+* Specialised locksmithing training is not provided by the TAFE sector in South Australia, Tasmania, Canberra, Darwin or regional Australia

 Support for Australian Apprentices

 The Australian Government recognises that apprentices are one of the nation's most valuable resources and supports them through a range of financial and other incentives.